-You may not be able to prevent ear infections entirely however, there are things you can do in your daily life and in caring for your children that may reduce the risk.
+You may not be able to prevent ear infections entirely, but there are things you can do in your daily life and in caring for your children that may reduce the risk.

 Avoid Exposure to Cigarette Smoke or Smoke From Wood-burning Stoves